natefinch/noxp/content/players/choosing-a-class.md

 Every class as different "subclasses" - these are minor variations to the classes to give you ways to make your Wizard mechanically different from someone else's Wizard, for example.
-These are chosen at level 3, so we won't go into them in depth here.
+There are more than I can easily stuff into this article, so they will be discussed in a separate article.

 ## In Depth